nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Unassigning piano pieces from a student: `unassign`

-Unassigns piano pieces to a student in the student directory.
+Unassigns piano pieces from a student in the student directory.

 Format: `unassign INDEX [pn/PIECE_NAME]...`